-- Optional: 1 anchovy (rinsed, boned and minced, salted anchovy)
+- Optional: 1 anchovy (salted anchovy, rinsed, boned and minced)

 - Optional: 1 white truffle (or fresh wild mushroom)

 - Chop the meat very finely with a sharp, 8-inch chef's knife.
-(Don't use a food processor or meat grinder, because the texture will suffer.)
+Do not use a food processor or meat grinder because the texture will suffer.

-- Place the meat in a medium bowl and mix in the lemon juice and garlic cloves.
+- In a medium bowl, combine the meat with lemon juice and garlic cloves.

 - Season abundantly with olive oil (as much as the lemon juice or perhaps more), salt, and pepper.
 If you are using the anchovy, add it now.

-- Let the meat sit from 10 minutes (minimum) to 2 hours (maximum).
-The longer it sits, the more the pinkness will fade, as the lemon juice cooks the meat.
+- Let the meat sit for 10 minutes (minimum) to 2 hours (maximum).
+The longer it sits, the less pink it will become because the lemon juice cooks the meat.
 Purists prefer shorter sitting times.

-- Before serving, remove and discard the garlic cloves and arrange in small mounds on serving dishes.
-Sprinkle each serving with some finely shaved Parmigiano-Reggiano cheese (if using) and paper-thin shavings of white truffle (if using--white truffle is a wonderful treat, but of course it is also quite expensive) or alternatively, fresh wild mushroom.
+- Before serving, remove and discard the garlic cloves and arrange the meat in small mounds on serving dishes.
+Sprinkle each serving with finely shaved Parmigiano-Reggiano cheese and paper-thin shavings of white truffle (if using either).